mnover/Projects/Bucks Hackathon | Python & Matlab/README.md

 ## Workflow
 1. MatLab Data Preperation
-   - Combined four .csv files into one table with data being associated to user IDs.
+   - Combined four .csv files into one table with data being associated to user IDs
-   - Cleaned and deduplicated records, standardized missing values, and extracted new data like attendance ratio and impulse spending.
+   - Cleaned and deduplicated records, standardized missing values, and extracted new data like attendance ratio and impulse spending
-   - Converted all data to numbers for ease of implementation in Python.
+   - Converted all data to numbers for ease of implementation in Python
-   - Exported data to a .csv file.
+   - Exported data to a .csv file
 2. Python Modeling and Evaluation
    - Loaded and preprocessed data
    - Implemented Skitlearn
-   - Tested Outcomes of Data
+   - Tested outcomes of data

 ## File Structure